 How can I fix this?

 Rick’s answer: I’m sorry you’re having this issue, Carol.
-Windows Updates usually install without a hitch, but occasionally something will go wrong.
-That obviously happened in this case.
+Most Windows Updates usually install without a hitch, but occasionally something will go wrong (especially recently).
+And that obviously happened in this case.

 Luckily, you included the brand and model number of your monitor so I was able to quickly find the driver you need.
 Just follow the directions below to download and install it: